Educational equity

-Educational equity, also known as equity in education, is a measure of achievement, fairness, and opportunity in education.
-The study of education equity is often linked with the study of excellence and equity.
+Educational equity, also known as equity in education, is a measure of equity in education.
 Educational equity depends on two main factors.
-The first is fairness, which implies that factors specific to one's personal conditions should not interfere with the potential of academic success.
+The first is distributive justice, which implies that factors specific to one's personal conditions should not interfere with the potential of academic success.
 The second factor is inclusion, which refers to a comprehensive standard that applies to everyone in a certain education system.
 These two factors are closely related and depend on each other for an educational system's success.
-This is one of the targets of the United Nations Sustainable Development Goal 4, in recognition of educational equity's importance.
+Education equity can include the study of excellence and equity.

-Educational equity's growing importance is based on the premise that an person's level of education directly correlates with their quality of life and that an academic system that practices educational equity is thus a strong foundation for a fair and thriving society.
+Educational equity's growing importance is based on the premise that a person's level of education directly correlates with their quality of life and that an academic system that practices educational equity is thus a strong foundation for a fair and thriving society.
 But inequity in education is hard to avoid because of inequities in socioeconomic standing, race, gender, and disability.
 Educational equity also operates in a historical context.
-History shapes outcomes in education systems.
+History can shape outcomes in education systems.

+Those without the skills to participate socially and economically in society generate higher costs of healthcare, income support, child welfare and social security.

 Equity vs. equality

-The terms "equity" and "equality" are often interchanged when referring to educational equity, but there can be important distinctions between them.

 Equity

-Equity recognizes that some are at a larger disadvantage than others and aims to compensate for this to ensure that everyone can attain the same lifestyle.
+Equity is equality of outcome for all subgroups in society.
+Equity proponents believe that some are at a larger disadvantage than others and aims to compensate for this to ensure that everyone can attain the same lifestyle.
 Examples of this are: "When libraries offer literacy programs, when schools offer courses in English as a second language, and when foundations target scholarships to students from poor families, they operationalize a belief in equity of access as fairness and as justice".
 Equity recognizes this uneven playing field and aims to take extra measures by giving those in need more than those who are not.
+Equity aims to achieve equal outcomes for groups, also called substantive equality.
 Equity aims to ensure that everyone's lifestyle is equal, even if that requires unequal distribution of access and goods.
 Social justice leaders in education strive to ensure equitable outcomes for their students.

+Differential outcomes between groups and individuals can occur as a function of biology/psychology and not social background; appropriate 'equitable' resource apportionment would therefore appear to require a clear distinction between where differential performance is caused by social background and where it is caused by biological/psychological factors.
+The extensive literature on the subject of equity typically does make such a distinction.